End of Life Doula

 We offer a variety of services and scope to support our clients and their loved ones during their time of transition.
 We know each transition looks different, so the list of services will be customized to meet your personal needs.

-• 15-minute Exploratory Conversation
+15-minute Exploratory

 Schedule a 15-minute exploratory conversation with Jenny to learn more about the services and process.
 During the call, you’ll learn have the opportunity to ask questions and discuss your personal situation with Jenny.
 At then end of the call, both you and Jenny will know whether or not this is a good fit.

-• Initial Consultation and Personalized Doula Service Plan Development | $125
+Initial Consultation and Personalized Doula Service Plan Development (Includes Comfort Care Plan) | $150

 Jenny will meet with the family and client for an initial consultation.
 During this initial meeting, Jenny will discuss the families/client’s needs, expectations, and potential service offerings.
 This provides the family/client the opportunity to get to know Jenny and how she could best help support them during this time of transition.
 After the meeting, Jenny will put together a personalized package for the family/client that includes a personalized plan that encompasses the goals and needs identified.
 This plan will include a full scope of services with pricing for review.

-• Ongoing End of Life Doula Services | $80/hour
+Ongoing End of Life Doula Services

 “Jennifer has been an invaluable resource to my family and me as we have navigated the unimaginable path of terminal illness.
 She has been kind, gentle, caring and understanding.
 She has been available to answer questions, no matter how significant or insignificant they may be.
 She provides a wide range of services, including Reiki and energy balancing and healing and has a vast knowledge of end of life rituals as she accompanies you on your journey towards dying.
 She has made processing my death a very spiritual and sacred experience, for not just me but also for my family.”